ChrisEssery/group-project/Portfolio/UX_Design.md

 # UX Design

-In this section, we discuss the design of our app.
-We start with the initial to our working app.
-We include details about some users and their interests.
-We also explain the interface before looking at areas where we could have developed the product.
+In this section, we discuss the User Experience (UX) design of our app.
+We start by outlining the design process and ideation and evolution of user interface (UI) design.
+We then identify our stakeholders and provide details regarding their 'stories'.
+Following this, we discuss our UX approach and design and discuss the importance of the user group.

 ## Table of contents